sutson/sfTracker/README.md

 ![Example sfTracker Project](<sfTracker Example.png>)

-`sfTracker` is a music tracker designed with *[FamiTracker](http://famitracker.com/)* as its main inspiration, designed in C# using WPF and XAML for rendering visuals.
+`sfTracker` is a music tracker designed with *[FamiTracker](http://famitracker.com/)* as its main inspiration, created in C# using WPF and XAML for rendering visuals.
 It uses the [MeltySynth](https://github.com/sinshu/meltysynth) package to implement SoundFont functionality, and [NAudio](https://github.com/naudio/naudio) for streaming audio playback.

 ## Settings Section